2010trophies.JPG

 Kyle - Solomon - Frankie

 The sun was shining, the humidity was high but as you can see, the boys were ready to go.
-Frankie was at 144, Kyle and Solomon were 145, AJ and Brandon 146 and Brian and Trent were 147.
+Frankie Capan was at 144, Kyle and Solomon Thompson were 145, AJ Beechler (N. Carolina) and Brandon Mancheno (Florida) - 146 and Brian Terlesky (Ohio) and Trent Phillips (S. Carolina) were 147.
 Seven players separated by only 3 shots.
 This was going to be close.
-Kyle was wearing his favorite, orange and it was great to see Solomon, dressed to pay tribute to Sam Snead.

 Until we reached 16.